-The market is trading much like what I imagine living in the Wild West was like all those years ago.
+Trading this market is like what I imagine living in the Wild West was like all those years ago.
 It swings violently and without warning, and any hesitation or mistake can get you seriously hurt.
-Keeping a flexible mind set to switch between bullish and bearish is a vital ingredient to successful trading, although adapting to volatility is a totally different game.
+Keeping a flexible mind set to switch between bullish and bearish is a vital ingredient to successful trading.
+However, adapting to volatility is a totally different game.

 Another prime example is Anglo American (JSE code: AGL).
 Again, it was a long setup.
 Entry was R61.50 and the target was R74.00.
-This time it came off and stopped me out as my stop-loss was at R58.50, only to charge up the page and shoot so far past the target afterwards that you could hardly see it anymore.
+This time it came off and stopped me out at R58.50, only to afterwards charge up the page and shoot so far past the target that you could hardly see it anymore.

 In both cases I was stopped out of what were good trades.
 So what went wrong?
 Volatility went wrong.
 So now I am adapting to the volatility as best I can.
 The three things that I am doing in order to survive life in the Wild West are:

-- Looser stop-losses – AGL being the example here.
+AGL is the example here.
 My stop-loss was R1.00 too tight and I was punished for it.
 So if I see where the stop should be, I am adding a little bit of extra space in order to compensate for excess volatility.
-Makes sense why I am trading smaller now doesn’t it? (use the 2% rule to determine trade size).
+Trading smaller makes sense now doesn’t it? (use the 2% rule to determine trade size).